5 Things You Can Do To Not Hate Role Play For Sales Training in Retail

 Role-playing is like doing practice for a play.
-It’s where a sales manager or trainer impersonates a shopper in a specific customer service situation to take education that was taught either online or in a classroom and bring it live into the real world.
+It’s where a sales manager or trainer impersonates a shopper in a specific customer service situation to take the education taught either online or in a classroom and bring it to life in the real world.

-Role-play helps take learning from theoretical and nice-to-know into real situations where the learner has to make the connections between what they heard and what they say.
-Using role-play consistently builds your sales team’s ability to empathize with customers and develop their emotional intelligence.
-Like selling itself, training is emotional, just like customer service which should never be automated.
+Role play helps take learning from theoretical and nice-to-know into real situations where the learner has to make the connections between what they heard and what they say.
+Using role-play consistently builds your sales team’s ability to empathize with customers and develop emotional intelligence.
+Training is emotional like selling itself, just like customer service, which should never be automated.

 The more real-world examples they can practice before being presented with those situations on the sales floor, the more their confidence will build in using your sales process.

-You use role-playing to make sure the first time a learner says something it isn’t to a shopper where it could lose a sale.
-Instead it gives you the opportunity to be able to coach and guide them to a deeper understanding of your process.
+You use role-playing to make sure the first time a learner says something, it isn’t to a shopper where it could lose a sale.
+Instead, it allows you to coach and guide them to understand your process better.

-Is there a difference between one-on-one role play and group role play?
+Is there a difference between one-on-one and group role-play?

 While you can do this sales coaching one-on-one with you as the trainer playing the role of a customer, your position can often get in the way and make the salesperson feel they are being tested.
-That’s why I always prefer to do role-play between two associates while I observe, coach where appropriate, and unpack the exercise.
+That’s why I always prefer to role-play between two associates while observing, coaching where appropriate, and then unpacking the exercise.

-You can also do role play in a small group setting where you stop and ask someone else to take over the role of the salesperson.
+You can also do role play in a small group setting where you stop and ask someone else to take over the salesperson's role.
 Or if you are training just managers, you can ask someone in the group to comment on what they just saw and ask them to give feedback.
-You can then call on another manager to act as their supervisor to comment on how well they did.
+You can then call on another manager to act as their supervisor and comment on how well they did.